-Pest description and damage Adult moths are brownish or tan with distinct silvery translucent spots on the wings.
+Pest description and damage Adult moths have a 2 inch wingspan and are brownish or tan with distinct silvery translucent spots on the wings.
 The caterpillars can reach 1.5 inches in length and are mostly reddish-brown with some blue-black or yellowish hairs.
-The caterpillars of the silverspotted tiger moth feed on the needles, often "tenting" branches with dirty-looking webs.
+The caterpillars of the silver-spotted tiger moth feed on the needles, often "tenting" branches with dirty-looking webs.
 Feeding occurs through fall and winter, with webs becoming more noticeable by spring.
 Buds are not harmed and the new growth in spring usually covers most damage.
 Minor infestations cause little harm to landscape trees, though there have been reports of forest defoliation.
 Douglas-fir is the preferred host, but pine, arborvitae, spruce, and true fir also are attacked.

-This insect is usually well controlled in landscape settings by parasitoid wasp (Ophion ssp.) and flies (Tachinids) that cause the population to crash.
+This insect is controlled in landscape settings by parasitoid wasp (Ophion spp.) and flies (Tachinids) that cause the moth population to crash.
 Tachinomyia similis (Williston) is a large fly that also parasitizes this insect.

 Prune out and destroy tents with caterpillars.
 Caterpillar hairs can cause skin irritation in some people if they are handled without gloves.
-Don't rub eyes or hairs can become painfully embedded in the eye tissue.
+Do not rub eyes or hairs can become painfully embedded in the eye tissue.

 See "Caterpillar" in: